Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Such tests are often called _functional_ because they are based on the software's functional requirements that describe what features it has and how they work.
 Functional testing is not another layer on the pyramid, but instead a completely orthogonal concept.

 Contrary to the popular belief, writing functional tests does not require you to use [Gherkin](https://en.wikipedia.org/wiki/Cucumber_(software)#Gherkin_language) or a BDD framework, but can be done with the very same tools that are typically used for unit testing.
-For example, consider how we can rewrite the example from the beginning of the article so that the tests are structured around supported user behavior rather than classes:
+For example, consider how we can rewrite the example from the beginning of the article so that the tests are structured around supported user behavior rather than units of code:

 ```csharp
 public class SolarTimesSpecs